MicrosoftDocs/customer-insights/ci-docs/audience-insights/prediction-based-segment.md

 # Create a segment based on a prediction model (preview)

-The results of product recommendations, predicted customer churn, or predicted customer lifetime value can sometimes only apply to a subset of your customers.
-For example, identify customers that prefer a certain type of service and deliver specific recommendations to them.
-By creating segments based on model results, you can increase the personalization in the recommendations to your customers.
+The results of predictions sometimes only apply to a subset of your customers.
+Increase the personalization of recommendations by creating segments from results of prediction models.
+For example, you may want to give specific recommendations to customers that prefer a certain type of service.

 ## Prerequisites